Distributed computation of equilibria in misspecified convex stochastic Nash games: Iterative fixed-point schemes for misspecified Nash-Cournot games

-We are now prepared to show that the \us{iterative fixed-point} scheme produces a sequence of iterates that converge almost surely to the true Nash-Cournot equilibrium and allow for learning the true parameter.
+We may now show that the \us{iterative fixed-point} scheme produces a sequence of iterates that converge\usd{s} almost surely to the true equilibrium and allow\usd{s} for learning the true parameter.